jones58/brutalist-map/README.md

   - Maybe add more info url to json and add to popup with js.
   - Finish and upload geojson file

+- Media queries

   - Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).
   - Edit media queries for tablet
   - Keep testing and editing for different screen sizes.
 Use chrome, safari, firefox.
 Also browserstack and 192.168.0.254... on phone.

+- Accessibility

-- Accessibility - go through docs and see if there are any accessibility issues, use lighthouse too.
+  - Go through docs and see if there are any accessibility issues.
-- Check got all places from paper brutalist map.
+  - check in lighthouse.

+- Share it
+  - cohort
+  - reddit
+    - Brutalist
+    - London
+  - family
-- Share with cohort and reddit brutalist, family, friends etc.
+  - friends etc.

 ### Maybe

-- Small explanation of what brutalism is, could be a button and another pop out like the buildings one.
 - Maybe get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.
 - Edit mapbox studio data so highlights whole building not just dot.
   - Change color when hover/click on it.